 297 the Ardenne and in the Vosges, the result are opposed for the plateaus.
 The damage caused in the

-298 Vosges plateaus could be explain by the more important presence of pure even-aged stand in this
+298 Vosges plateaus could be explained by the more important presence of pure even-aged stand in this

 299 topographical orientation than in the slope.
 This stand structure is more sensible to bark beetles.